Concrete makers face heavy lift on climate pledges

 The industry emits carbon dioxide at every step of the manufacturing and supply chain, making it particularly difficult to reduce emissions.
 The CO2 pollution starts with mining of limestone and continues with the chemical process used to turn it into cement, the power for factories and kilns, and the fuels for shipping it worldwide for projects from patios to skyscrapers.

-The challenges facing Cemex (CEMEXCPO.MX) are common across the industry, and other major cement and concrete makers - including Breedon Group (BREE.L), Asia Cement (0743.HK) and UltraTech Cement (ULTC.NS) - have set similar targets for producing “carbon-neutral” concrete.
+The challenges facing Cemex are common across the industry, and other major cement and concrete makers - including Breedon Group, Asia Cement and UltraTech Cement - have set similar targets for producing “carbon-neutral” concrete.
 Cemex may have a harder time than some firms, however, because construction codes in the United States - one of its most important markets - don’t allow many alternative cement ingredients that could lower manufacturing emissions.

 Skeptics of the industry pledges say the companies are relying largely on carbon-capture technology that remains unproven and uneconomical.
 Further, they contend, the companies can’t meet their climate goals without the cooperation of regulators, architects, builders and consumers all enabling the shift to lower-carbon processes and materials.